cguertin14/kustomize-playground/sealed-secrets-helm/README.md

 ### Step 3

 Voilà.
 This secret can now be made public anywhere since it cannot be decrypted by anyone except for the sealed-secrets-controller.
-Don't forget to delete your Kubernetes secret file afterwards.
+Don't forget to delete your Kubernetes secret file afterwards (NOT THE SECRET ITSELF).